-APPROVED MOTION 2: THAT the Board of Governors, on the recommendation of the Board Finance and Property Committee and the General Faculties Council Academic Planning Committee, approve the international tuition proposal for Fall 2023 for students admitted prior to Fall 2020 as outlined in the following table:
+APPROVED MOTION 2: THAT the Board Finance and Property Committee, on the recommendation of General Faculties Council Academic Planning Committee, recommend that the Board of Governors approve the international tuition proposal for Fall 2023 for students admitted prior to Fall 2020 as outlined in the following table:

-Category of Student Proposed Increase for Fall 2023 Financial Support International Undergraduate (continuing students admitted prior to Fall 2020) 5.50% 7.55% International Graduate Thesis (continuing students admitted prior to Fall 2020) 5.50% increase with rebate to 2.67% 7.55% International Graduate Course- based (per 3, continuing students admitted prior to Fall 2020) 5.50% 7.55%
+Category of Student Proposed Increase for Fall 2023 Financial Support International Undergraduate (continuing students admitted prior to Fall 2020) 5.50% 7.55% 2 International Graduate Thesis (continuing students admitted prior to Fall 2020) 5.50% increase with rebate to 2.67% 1 7.55% 2

+International Graduate Course- 5.50% 7.55% 2

+based (per 3, continuing

+students admitted prior to Fall

+2020)

-2.67% is consistent with the rebated increase from recent years and is designed to ensure consistency and predictability for students in alignment with cost drivers.
+1 2.67% is consistent with the rebated increase from recent years and is designed to ensure consistency and predictability for students in alignment with cost drivers.
 This is of net tuition and expires after Fall 2023.
-Existing model for International tuition financial aid

-Existing model for International tuition financial aid.
+2 Existing model for International tuition financial aid.

-APPROVED MOTION 3: THAT the Board of Governors, on the recommendation of the Board Finance and Property Committee and the General Faculties Council Academic Planning Committee, approve tuition fees for new international students for all programs to take effect for the Fall 2024 intakes, as set forth in attachment 2.
+APPROVED MOTION 3: THAT the Board Finance and Property Committee, on the recommendation of the General Faculties Council Academic Planning Committee, recommend that the Board of Governors approve tuition fees for new international students for all programs to take effect for the Fall 2024 intakes, as set forth in attachment 2.

-Final Item: 3a.
+Final Recommended Item: 2a.